EBZebra/docs/edge/source/guide/configreference.md

 	</DeviceKeys>

 ### FunctionKeysCapturable
-This parameter is specific to Windows Mobile and Windows CE.
-When disabled (default) this parameter will allow enabled Function keys to have their default Windows system behavior (e.g. F6/F7 controls the volume on some devices whilst F3/F4 represent the Red / Green phone keys).
-When enabled, function keys will be capturable by the Key Capture module.

-The interaction between FunctionKeysCapturable and EnableFunctionKey_X is shown below.
-This setting is not specific to the current application and will be applied globally on the device.
+Determines behavior of Function keys on Windows Mobile/CE and Android devices.
+When enabled, device Function keys are capturable using the Key Capture API.
+When disabled, keys revert to the device’s default behavior.
+This setting is not specific to an application.
+When enabled, settings are applied globally to the device.
+Refer to the EnableFunctionKey_X tag and complete documentation for more information about the interaction between the FunctionKeysCapturable and EnableFunctionKey_X parameters.

 **Possible Values**